telecmi/piopiy_node_example/call_masking/README.md

 # Piopiy Call Masking Integration

-This document provides detailed information on how to use the Piopiy library to manage various types of call masking.
+This example provides detailed information on how to use the Piopiy package to manage various types of call masking.

 ## Types of Call Masking